 - Regulatory Seizure.
 Funds in custodial solutions are subject to being arbitrarily frozen should a “chain analysis” company find the source of your coins to be unsavory.

-With the Keykeeper IRA, you can eliminate all such risks.
+With the Keykeeper IRA, you can eliminate all such issues.
 You can secure your keys however you like: hardware wallets, cold storage, multi-sig, and more.

-The one-time setup fee for a Keekeper IRA is $1995, which covers every fee you would be charged in the entire first year of operation.
-In Year 2 and future years, the annual fees are typically only around $275.
+The one-time setup fee for a Keekeeper IRA is $1995, which covers every fee you would be charged in the entire first year of operation.
+In Year 2 and future years, the annual fee is a flat $150.

 The Keykeeper IRA can be set up as either a Traditional IRA or a Roth IRA.